iamweswilson/iamweswilson-timeline/site/index.md

     title: National Junior Olympic Speed Skating Champion
     image: nationals.jpg
     copy: |
+      Not directly a career milestone, but it shaped my mindset.
 Gold medal in the 4000m two-man relay.
 We even set a national record (that would be beaten the following year.)
 Woohoo!
 In reality, the rest of the event was a disapointment.
 Why?
 That year, I trained at the US Olympic Training Center.
 I won or placed in every solo event I entered leading up to Nationals.
 I also became full of myself and slacked on training leading into Nationals.
 I didn't place in any individual events at Nationals.

   - year: 1978
     title: Hello World